 The good news is that treatment for alcoholism does exist.
 No two people are alike, so the specific course of treatment can vary from one person to the next.
-The important first step is to have the problem evaluated by one of Above It All’s addiction recovery specialists, at which point an individualized treatment plan can be developed.
+The important first step is to have the problem evaluated by one of the facility partner of Above It All’s addiction recovery specialists, at which point an individualized treatment plan can be developed.

 Detox will always be the first step down the road to recovery.
 You must rid your body and mind of harmful toxins, and overcome alcohol’s withdrawal symptoms.
 A clinical detox is highly recommended; home detox is dangerous and unsafe.